Missouri flood map | How much is flood insurance in Missouri

 I ask you to consider the facts: 20 percent of all flooding events across our nation come in areas that are considered low risk.
 After our last few major storms (Hurricane Harvey), we saw flooding in these low-risk areas.
 In 80 percent of these individuals, had water in their homes or buildings and didn’t have flood insurance coverage.

 In Harris County, nearly 135,000 homes were damaged.
 Three-fourths of these properties were considered low to moderate risk.

 We often hear that people believe that the government will help, which is true.
 However, a few things must align for you to get government assistance.

 The president of the United States must declare the flooding event a state of emergency.
 If this doesn’t happen, then there won’t be assistance.

-The average amount of assistance that homeowners get after a flood, when they do not have flood coverage, is $5,000.
+The average amount of assistance homeowners get after a flood when they do not have flood coverage is $5,000.
 The average cost of damage to one’s property after a flood is $38,000+.
 That $5K you get from the government?
-It comes in the form of a loan and you will need to pay it back.
-Are you willing to gamble away your financial future by forgoing flood insurance coverage?
+It comes as a loan, and you will need to pay it back.
+Are you willing to gamble on your financial future by forgoing flood insurance coverage?